chriskrycho/v4.chriskrycho.com/2015/hcsb-thoughts.txt

 ### Miscellaneous Translation Notes
 There were a number of other quirks in the translation I thought worth noting.

   - Instead of the more usual "...declares the <span class="smcp">Lord</span>" or "...says the <span class="smcp">Lord</span>," the tranlators opted to go with "This is the <span class="smcp">Lord's</span> declaration..." and "This is what the <span class="smcp">Lord</span> says...."
 This is a perfectly defensible translation, but is another case where diverging from the traditional reading, even for more normal English, actually sounds a bit jarring.
 I never actually adjusted to it, even after weeks of seeing it.

+    **Edit:** I've been spending an awful lot of time looking at the prophetic books in Hebrew lately, and I get to eat some crow on this one.
+Where the HCSB has "this is the <span class="smcp">Lord's</span> declaration", the original text usually has some that, brought over in an extremely wooden sense, would be "declaration of the <span class="smcp">Lord</span>", so this really is *better* than the original---even if it is a bit jarring!

   - The treatment of units is splendid overall.
 It is, however, inconsistent.
     Units of distance, weight, and so on are all translated directly into their modern English equivalents.
 (This being a very American translation, the units are all Imperial, of course.)
 Reading miles instead of *stadia* and inches or feet instead of *cubits* was quite helpful and illuminating.
 On the other hand, the translators treated money very differently, simply leaving them in the original units.
 Perhaps they were concerned about currency fluctuations or the vagaries of inflation on the value of money over time.
 Perhaps there is no better way to handle monetary units, but the inconsistency remained a trifle jarring.

   - There were a number of passages where the hermeneutical biases of the translators came through clearly.
 Their rendering of John 3:36, for example, supplies a great deal more than can be justified on the basis of the Greek text alone.
 The HCSB has:

     > The one who believes in the Son has eternal life, but the one who refuses
     > to believe in the Son will not see life; instead, the wrath of God remains
     > on him.

     The translation the HCSB is certainly one possible interpretation of the text, but that interpretation must be justified on the basis of many other texts; the plain sense of the original is as the ESV has it:

     > Whoever believes in the Son has eternal life; whoever does not obey the
     > Son shall not see life, but the wrath of God remains on him.

     All translation involves some degree of interpretation, but on the whole the HCSB translators did an admirable job of leaving ambiguities in the original unresolved.
 That made instances like this one all the more jarring---though,